Pherom/JavaReflectionExercise/README.md

 # Reflection Exercise
 ### Description
-This project is my attempt at the reflection exercise for our Java-based Software Developer class.
+This project is my attempt at the reflection exercise for our Java-based Software Development class.